RorriMaesu/QuantumRadicals/README.md

-# QuantumRadicals – Literature-Anchored Radical-Pair Quantum Simulator
+# QuantumRadicals – Radical-Pair Quantum-Coherence Workbench v2.0

-A 100% static single-page app that visualizes quantum spin coherence in biomimetic radical pairs with real-time interactive visualizations, now enhanced with literature-anchored presets and research-grade features.
+A 100% static single-page app that visualizes quantum spin coherence in biomimetic radical pairs with real-time interactive visualizations, enhanced with literature-anchored presets and research-grade features.

 **Live demo:** <https://rorrimaesu.github.io/QuantumRadicals/>

-## What's New — And Why It Matters
+## What's New in v2.0 — "Quantum-Coherence Workbench"

-1. **Literature-anchored presets**
+1. **DOI-linked presets**
-   *Flavin-Trp* and *Porphyrin–PDI* buttons load real g/A/J/D values (from 2023–24 papers).
-Now the tool reproduces **publishable numbers** instead of toy values.

-2. **Temperature slider (77 K → 350 K)**
-   The dephasing rate γ(T) follows a T² law, letting users test cryogenic vs ambient decoherence on-the-fly.

-3. **Disorder averaging**
+   *Flavin-Trp (Hore 2023)* and *PDI-ZnP (Baker 2024)* presets with direct DOI links and figure references.
+Includes inline benchmark notice to verify reproduction of published data.

+2. **Enhanced temperature and bath physics**
+   * Temperature-driven γ(T) with T² law (77K to 350K)
+   * Nuclear bath size slider to model multi-nuclear effects
+   * Spin-orbit coupling (SOC) toggle for heavy-atom effects

+3. **Improved disorder modeling**
-   Added σJ and σD sliders.
-Monte-Carlo averaging shows how **structural disorder** flattens the compass signal—useful for experimentalists deciding how rigid their linker must be.
+   * σJ and σD sliders with reproducible Monte-Carlo averaging
+   * Seed control for exact reproducibility of disorder simulations
+   * Single-click JSON export for sharing exact parameter sets

-4. **Download-CSV button**
+4. **Better visualization**
-   Exports angle-resolved yields so researchers can drop raw data into Origin / Matlab and compare with bench experiments.

-5. **Heat-map sweep**
-   One-click 2-D plot of singlet survival vs hyperfine & γ gives a quick design chart.

-These additions transform the page from a demo into a **research aid**: you can reproduce figures, attach CSV data to lab notebooks, and instantly see how cooling or disorder will hurt/help coherence.
+   * Units on all axes for publication-ready figures
+   * Heat-map button for A vs γ design chart
+   * Benchmark overlay with literature references

+These enhancements transform the application into a true "Quantum-Coherence Workbench" suitable for research and education.

 ## Core Features
-* Interactive sliders for all key parameters:
+* Interactive controls for all key parameters:
   * Magnetic field strength (B) in mT
   * Hyperfine coupling (A) in MHz
   * Exchange interaction (J) in MHz